-Since its beginning in 1970, the Trophy Book, Records of Arizona Big Game (originally known as Arizona Wildlife Trophies), has been a means to recognize the unique, individual quality of big game animals in the state of Arizona.
+Since its beginning in 1970, the Official Records of Arizona Big Game, has been a means to recognize the unique, individual quality of big game animals in the state of Arizona.
 Click here to learn how you can get your copy.

 2020 Big Game Record Book Awards